 How to succeed at clean eating

-Here are some tips that can help you flourish on your new diet and stick with clean eating over the long haul:
+Here are some tips that can help you flourish on your new diet and stick with your eating plan over the long haul:

 Clean eating tip #1: Pay attention to labels